chainpoint/chainpoint-core/go-abci-service/README.md

 ## Troubleshooting

 - If the Tendermint Core crashes, it will log a `panic` message.
 Usually this is due to the Tendermint Core having a corrupt copy of the chain.
 When in doubt, don't be afraid to `make remove` and `make clean` to stop the node and delete the chainstate, then redeploy with `make deploy`.
 A fast-sync with the rest of the Network should fix the issue.
-- If the Tendermint Core returns connection errors to other services (including external web APIs such as Infura), make sure all URIs and API keys are correct in your configuration.
+- If the Tendermint Core returns connection errors to other services, make sure all URIs and API keys are correct in your configuration.
 - If you need to move hosts, be sure to save the `~/.chainpoint` directory and move it to the new host.
 You will want to adjust the Core's public IP in `~/.chainpoint/core/.env` to reflect the new host.